rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 M.plugins = "custom.plugins"
 ```

-In this way plugins set in `custom/plugins.lua` will be passed along with those that make up the NvChad configuration to *lazy.nvim* for installation and their management.
-The inclusion in this case is not in the Neovim tree, but rather in the configuration of *lazy.nvim*, since this plugin completely disables the related editor functionality with the call `vim.go.loadplugins = false`.
+This way, plugins set in `custom/plugins.lua` are passed along with those that make up the NvChad configuration to *lazy.nvim* for installation and their management.
+In this case, inclusion is not in the Neovim tree.
+Instead, it is in the configuration of *lazy.nvim*, since this plugin completely disables the related editor functionality with the call `vim.go.loadplugins = false`.

 #### :material-language-lua: init.lua

 This file is used for overwriting settings defined in `core/init.lua`, such as indentation or swap write interval, to disk.
-It is also used for the creation of auto-commands, as described in the commented lines in the file.
+It is also used to create auto-commands, as described in the commented lines in the file.
 An example might be the following in which some settings for writing documents in Markdown have been included:

 ```lua
 --local autocmd = vim.api.nvim_create_autocmd